 The Accessible Transportation Unit provides leadership in the development and promotion of strategies and policies that seek to provide accessibility to the national transportation network without undue obstacles for persons with disabilities, seniors, and other citizens with unique needs.

 This Code represents a voluntary commitment by intercity bus service operators to serve people with disabilities in a safe and dignified manner.
 It covers intercity bus operators that transport passengers or passengers and goods by bus between and within the provinces and territories of Canada.
-Should one route in a bus operator’s scheduled service cross a territorial or provincial boundary, the Code covers all routes offered by this bus operator.
+If a route in a bus operator’s scheduled service crosses a territorial or provincial boundary, the Code covers all routes offered by this bus operator.
 The Code also applies to the bus terminals and bus stops or bus agencies operated by these bus operators.

 This Code relates to scheduled services, that is, to regular services operated in accordance with a timetable over fixed routes, including suburban and airport bus services operated like scheduled intercity bus services.
 It does not relate to charter and tour services or to urban transit and school transportation.